1981 Atlantic hurricane season: Subtropical Storm Three

+Gale warnings were issued along the East Coast of the United States from Cape Hatteras, North Carolina, northward, and later in Nova Scotia.
+The storm produced significant beach erosion and coastal flooding.
+In North Carolina, abnormally high tides and coastal flooding damaged a motel in Topsail Beach and several homes throughout the state, with five swept away between Kitty Hawk and Nags Head.
+Some sections of Maryland beaches lost up to 8 ft of sand, threatening coastal homes.
+In Delaware, South Bethany lost thousands of tons of sand, while waves swept away about half of the dune at the Indian River Inlet, the latter costing an estimated $95,000 to replace.

 Other systems

 Four additional tropical depressions formed during the season which were operationally thought to have not developed and thus went unnumbered.
 The first such system developed northeast of the Lesser Antilles on April 6.
 Moving slowly southwestward, the depression dissipated over the Anegada Passage about 24 hours later.
 A small craft advisory and special marine warning were issued by the National Weather Service office in San Juan, Puerto Rico.
 On April 19, another tropical depression formed over the southwestward Caribbean.
 The depression moved northeastward through the following day, before doubling-back to the southwest and dissipating by April 21.
 Another previously unnumbered tropical depression formed over the Bay of Campeche on June 17.
 It made landfall in Mexico south of Tampico before dissipating about two days later.
 A fourth unnumbered tropical depression developed near Andros on July 2.
 It made landfall in southeast Florida and later in South Carolina before dissipating on July 4.
 The depression dropped up 4 in of rainfall in Broward County, Florida, causing localized flooding.
 A waterspout-turned-tornado at Port Everglades overturned a shed and downed some power lines.
 Heavy precipitation also fell in South Carolina, especially in Clarendon and Sumter counties, inundating crops and flooding some cars, homes, a school, and stores in the Mayesville area.